 Section 1.
-Purpose, Scope, Cross References, and Effective Date
+Purpose, Scope, and Effective Date

-- 1.1 Purpose-The purpose of this standard is to define the responsibilities of an actuary when the actuary is asked to advise on, review, or opine on a proposed or existing closed block formed in connection with a mutual life insurance company conversion. - 1.2 Scope-This standard of practice applies to actuaries who perform professional services in connection with the design and operation of a closed block in conjunction with the conversion of a mutual life insurance company to a stock life insurance company, including conversion to a mutual holding company structure. - If the actuary departs from the guidance set forth in this standard in order to comply with applicable law (statutes, regulations, and other legally binding authority), or for any other reason the actuary deems appropriate, the actuary should refer to section 4. - 1.3 Cross References-When this standard refers to the provisions of other documents, the reference includes the referenced documents as they may be amended or restated in the future, and any successor to them, by whatever name called.
-If any amended or restated document differs materially from the originally referenced document, the actuary should consider the guidance in this standard to the extent it is applicable and appropriate. - 1.4 Effective Date-This standard will apply to any actuarial work performed or opinions issued on or after June 1, 1999.
+- 1.1 Purpose-The purpose of this standard is to define the responsibilities of an actuary when the actuary is asked to advise on, review, or opine on a proposed or existing closed block formed in connection with a mutual life insurance company conversion. - 1.2 Scope-This standard of practice applies to actuaries who perform professional services in connection with the design and operation of a closed block in conjunction with the conversion of a mutual life insurance company to a stock life insurance company, including conversion to a mutual holding company structure. - If a conflict exists between this standard and applicable law, compliance with applicable law is not considered a deviation from this standard. - 1.3 Effective Date-This standard will apply to any actuarial work performed or opinions issued on or after June 1, 1999.